berlinonline/converjon/README.md

 base_file_path: "test/resources/images"

 headers:
-  max-age: 5
+  Cache-Control: "max-age=5"
 ```

-When an image is requested with a `file` parameter (`<alias>:<path>`) insetad of `url`, the `alias` part of that parameter is matched against the configuration files, just like with URLs but only the configs that have that **exact** alias will be used for that request.
+When an image is requested with a `file` parameter (`<alias>:<path>`) instead of `url`, the `alias` part of that parameter is matched against the configuration files, just like with URLs but only the configs that have that **exact** alias will be used for that request.

 In a config file with an alias you can set a `base_file_path`.
-This is the directory where your yource images are located.
+This is the directory where your source images are located.
 It is concatenated with the `path` part of the `file` parameter to point to the actual file.
+The `base_file_path` can be an absolute path or relative to the working directory of the server.

 In addition, you can set HTTP headers that will be sent along with the converted images.